 POSITIVE NEGATIVE Income generation for the municipality from future rates and taxes Loss of vacant land that contains limited natural elements.
 Upgrade of Impala Avenue to ensure no negative traffic impacts.
 Additional traffic generated by the development.
 Optimising development opportunity within the urban edge.
 Change in land use from vacant to developed.
 Utilisation of vacant land in an urban context.
 Temporary noise and dust pollution during construction period.
 Temporary employment opportunities during construction (to semi-skilled and unskilled workers mostly).
 Temporary risk of increase in crime during construction.
 Permanent employment opportunities during operational phase (to skilled and semi-skilled workers mostly).
 Temporary increase in heavy vehicular traffic along Main Road during construction.
 Provision of safety (through development) of an otherwise vacant piece of land with no access control.
-Additional pressure on non-renewable services. and maximise positive impacts. impacts, mitigate unavoidable negative impact Provide a description of the preferred activity alte rnative. of the SDF and will be utilised in accordance with imising the use of vacant land within urban areas.
-Provide a description of any other activity alternati ves investigated.
-No-Go Alternative: No development. saful development application is approved Property remains vacant until such time as a succe essibilitation is approved. mative.
+Additional pressure on non-renewable services.
+1.2.
+Activity alternatives to avoid negative and maximise positive impacts. impacts, mitigate unavoidable negative impacts Provide a description of the preferred activity alte rnative.
+Residential development.
+The site is earmarked for urban expansion in terms of the SDF and will be utilised in accordance with the local spatial planning provisions in line with optimising the use of vacant land within urban areas.
+Provide a description of any other activity alternatives investigated.
+No-Go Alternative: No development.
+Property remains vacant until such time as a successful development application is approved.
+Provide a motivation for the preferred activity alternative .